mahdianyoones/persian-ney-csp-solver/README.md

 Therefore, the objective of this research is not only making a single instrument with some cut pieces, but also making the most out of the pieces to construct *more of more-common instruments*.

-**The project has achieved all the aims mentioned above; however, when the pieces are large and varied--input of the algorith, the algorithm does not terminate.
+**The project has achieved all the aims mentioned above; however, when there are many varied pieces--input of the algorith, the algorithm does not terminate.
 It sounds like this is an NP problem.
 That is, the time complexity grows exponentially.**